 As you determine which MSP is right for you, the first question you need to ask is whether they are truly qualified to provide you with the services your business needs.
 Research the provider’s website to see what services are offered and determine whether they have the expertise to handle the problems your company will encounter.

-This process allows us to understand our clients needs and expectations first.
-It then empowers both the client and ourselves to form a plan of action to enter the resolution stage to ultimately provide the desired result or vision that our client had.
+This process allows us to understand our clients’ needs and expectations first.
+It then empowers both the client and ourselves to form a plan of action and enter the resolution stage, to ultimately provide the desired result or vision that our client had.

-An Important benefit from outsourcing work to an MSP is that you have the opportunity to work with trained professionals who specialize in their specific fields.
-With such a wide range of experience in the field of IT, these individuals can offer your company greater visibility by examining the big picture and your network, as a whole.
+A key benefit of choosing an MSP is the opportunity to work with trained professionals who specialize in their specific fields.
+With such a wide range of experience in the field of IT, these individuals can offer your company greater visibility, by examining the big picture and your network as a whole.

 With more specialized services and certifications, MSPs can also respond to problems more quickly and offer personalized solutions to fit your needs.

 Another important feature of a good MSP is their ability to stay up-to-date on the latest technology and invest in their own staff to constantly further their education.
-When you use MSP services, you get this advanced education as a bonus since you didn’t have to pay for your own staff’s education.
+When you use MSP services, you get this advanced education as a bonus, since you don’t have to pay for it separately.

-Check out their blog to see what they write about most often.
-Compare their services to those of other companies and focus on their ability to make customized recommendations.
-Make sure that they are familiar and able to provide you great IT service while also maintaining security and compliance standards like HIPAA, PCI, and SOX – according to your industry.
+Check out an MSP’s blog to see what they write about most often.
+Compare their services to those of other companies, and focus on their ability to make customized recommendations.
+Make sure that they are familiar and able to provide you with great IT service, while also maintaining security and compliance standards like HIPAA, PCI, and SOX – depending on your industry.

-We pride ourselves as your consultants in providing a formula to stay compliant no matter the industry.
+As your consultants, we pride ourselves on providing a formula to stay compliant, no matter the industry.

 Managed Services Response Time and Availability

-In addition to the services they offer, you’ll want to know whether you can trust an MSP to efficiently manage your network, and one of the ways to measure this is through response time.
+In addition to the services they offer, you’ll want to know whether you can trust an MSP to efficiently manage your network.
+One of the ways to measure this is through response time.

 During the initial consultation, ask about a response guarantee, and compare this with how quickly, on average, your company will likely need a response.

-It’s also a good idea to know where the company is based and whether they receive their own calls or outsource them to a call center or both.
+It’s also a good idea to know where the company is based and whether they receive their own calls, outsource them to a call center, or both.
 A hybrid of the two can greatly benefit you so that wait times are much lower.